shapkarin/extend-routines/README.md

 // { type: "payload/meta/MILTIPLIED_PAYLOAD", payload: 4, meta: { some: "meta" }};
 ```

-## If ypu don't need default routine stages you can use `createCustomRoutine`:
+## If you don't need default routine stages you can use `createCustomRoutine`:
 ```javascript
 import { createCustomRoutine } from 'extend-saga-routines';